WeblateOrg/weblate/docs/admin/machine.rst

 ``````````````````````
 You need to register at Azure portal and use the key you obtain there.
 With new Azure keys, you also need to set ``region`` to locale of your service.

+You can also specify a custom category to use `custom translator <https://learn.microsoft.com/en-gb/azure/ai-services/Translator/custom-translator/concepts/customization>`_.

 .. hint::